 Emotionally, my 4yr old and I are still working through it.
 It's really hard for a child that age to understand that it was just bad luck, out of my control, and that sometimes things like this just happen.
 It was really tough seeing him cry in his sleep and having night terrors every night for the first two weeks.
 He stopped having them this week and is no longer taking any pain medication, so I'm hoping we'll soon be back to normalcy.

 Enough with this somber talk, let's get back to what actually makes me happy.
 Good food or in this case, some creamy Lemon cream bars :)

 When I first thought about making these I really wanted to make plain vegan lemon bars.
 I made them once and realized that I really wasn't all that into that gooey sugar lemon filling, that tastes like it should have stayed in the oven for at least 30 minutes longer, at all.
 So I scratched trying to make a healthier version of that and just opted for these lemon cream bars.

 They turned out way better than I anticipated and the great part about it was there were no cashews!!
 Plus with only 7 ingredients, they're pretty hard to beat.

 I first thought about making these bars with a softer, raw vegan crust like the kind I use for my vegan cheesecake recipes but my husband complained last time that he wanted something crisp.
 So I made super easy coconut flour, coconut oil, and almond crust.

 When you mix the coconut flour with the melted coconut oil, it turns into the texture of peanut butter.
 I could have spread that on my toast but I reaaaallly wanted to make the lemon cream bars instead :D

-Mix it with some ground up almonds and press it in into a lined pan.
+Mix it with some ground-up almonds and press it into a lined pan.

 Bake it until the edges of the coconut flour crust turn are browned just a bit.
 Don't worry!
 You definitely can make this raw vegan though!
 Just skip the whole baking part and leave the crust as is!